JuliaDocs/DemoCards.jl/docs/src/concepts.md

 You can configure your `DemoPage` by maintaining a `config.json` file, supported configuration keys are:

-* `order`: specify the section orders.
+* `"order"`: specify the section orders.
 By default, it's case-insensitive alphabetic order.
-* `title`: specify the title of this demo page.
+* `"title"`: specify the title of this demo page.
-* `template`: template filename.
+* `"theme"`: specify the index theme to use.
+* `"template"`: filename to template that will be used to generate the index page.
+This option doesn't work if `"theme"` is unconfigured or is `"nothing"`, in which case no index page will be generated.

 A valid template is a markdown file that contains one and only one `{{{democards}}}`.
 For example,